wishabi/global-docker-compose/README.md

 `brew install wishabi/flipp/global_docker_compose`

 You will need a [personal access token](https://github.com/settings/tokens) and set it to the `HOMEBREW_GITHUB_API_TOKEN` environment variable to install it this way.
-Alternatively, you can download executables from the [Releases page](https://github.com/wishabi/global_docker_compose/releases).
+Alternatively, you can download executables from the [Releases page](https://github.com/wishabi/global_docker_compose/releases), unzip it and put it somewhere in your `PATH` variable.

 Or you can build it from source by running the following from the root directory of this repo: